 Barclay Satterfield is a Senior Chemical Engineer for Eastman Chemical Co.
 There, she performs environmental life cycle assessment of Eastman's products and contributes to a multi-year research partnership with NC State University.

 Prior to joining Eastman, Barclay performed life cycle assessment studies as a consultant and was the 2007-2009 Science Policy Fellow in the American Chemical Society’s Office of Public Affairs.
-During her fellowship, she supported a number of efforts, including the congressional briefing series, the ACS.org policy website, and CEI and the Society’s discussion of sustainability in the chemical enterprise.
+During her fellowship, she supported efforts including the congressional briefing series, the ACS.org policy website, and CEI and the Society’s discussion of sustainability in the chemical enterprise.

-Darlene Schuster presently serves as the Director of the Institute for Sustainability, an AIChE Technological Community.
+Darlene Schuster is the Director of Technical Entities of AIChE where she oversees the AIChE Institute for Sustainability, Society for Biological Engineering, Center for Energy Initiatives and the new Center for Innovation and Entrepreneuring Excellence.
 Previously she served in the non-profit technology/society sector as the Senior Director of Institute Alliances and Director of Government Relations for AIChE and as a Science Policy Fellow for ACS, where she worked to educate congressional staff and Congress on technical policy issues.
 Dr. Schuster was awarded the 2004 Technical Achievement Award from the Central Pennsylvania Engineers Council in part for contributions to novel technology product development and commercialization by her company, DP Group, Inc. and is on the advisory board of Greener Package.

 Previously, Dr. Schuster was the Clare Boothe Luce Chair of Chemical Engineering at Bucknell University, and an Engineer, Senior Engineer, and Research Engineer with Gulf Oil Production Research, which subsequently became Chevron Oil Field Research Company.
 As a professor, Dr. Schuster integrated design methodology and systems analysis into chemical kinetics, process control, the freshman engineering program, statistics, transport phenomena courses and introduced new courses on fluidization, particle technology, waste minimization, and pollution prevention and incorporating societal ethics with engineering design.

 She has served as the Technical Program Chair for the 2004 Green Chemistry and Engineering Conference: Building the Business Case for Sustainability, and has been on the Green Chemistry and Engineering Conference steering committee since 2002.
-She serves as a Peer reviewer for the EPA P3 (pollution, prevention, and people) program and chaired the review committee for the TSE (Towards a Sustainable Environment) program.
-Dr. Schuster holds a BSChE (WVU), MSChE (University of Pittsburgh),and PhD.
-(West Virginia University).
+She serves as a Peer reviewer for the EPA P3 (pollution, prevention, and people) program and chaired the review committee for the TSE (Towards a Sustainable Environment) program, NSF and DOE.
+Dr. Schuster holds a BSChE (WVU), MSChE (University of Pittsburgh), and PhD (West Virginia University).

 Bassam Z. Shakhashiri is the first holder of the William T. Evjue Distinguished Chair for the Wisconsin Idea at UW-Madison.
 He is well known internationally for his effective leadership in promoting excellence in science education at all levels, and for his development and use of demonstrations in the teaching of chemistry in classrooms and in less formal settings, such as museums, convention centers, shopping malls and retirement homes.
 He is a former NSF assistant director and an advocate for effective policies to advance knowledge and to use science and technology for the benefit of Earth and its people.
 Professor Shakhashiri served as 2012 President of the American Chemical Society, formed the ACS Presidential Commission on Graduate Education in the Chemical Sciences, the ACS Climate Science Working Group, and in late 2013 the ACS Global Water Initiative Working Group.
 He believes that the ACS Committee on Environmental Improvement can guide and exhort ACS and its members to make significant contributions in advancing science and communicating science to benefit the human condition and to protect the Planet.
 Chemists must help sustain Earth and its people in the face of population growth, finite resources, malnutrition, spreading disease, deadly violence, war, climate change, and the denial of basic human rights, especially the right to benefit from scientific and technological progress.